 - Droppings: Around 2mm long, cockroaches will produce brown or black droppings when water isn't readily available.

 - Shed skins: Cockroaches shed skins 5-8 times as they mature.
 You'll usually find their molting close to where they are sheltering.

-- Pungent odor: Rentokil describe more, '... a cockroach infestation will definitely provide you with a heavy scent that is distinguishable.
-The smell can be described as musty, sweet and sometimes like almond and this can taint food and surfaces they come in contact with.'
+- Pungent odor: Rentokil (opens in new tab) explain, '... a cockroach infestation will definitely provide you with a heavy scent that is distinguishable.
+The smell can be described as musty, sweet and sometimes like almond – and this can taint food and surfaces they come in contact with.'

-- Get our help to rid yourself of these distressing scuttling creeps, with our guide to how to get rid of cockroaches.
+Get our help to rid your property of these distressing bugs, with our guide to how to get rid of cockroaches.